 Lapses involving emergency responses primarily involved failures to properly maintain emergency exits and access ways.
 Following on-site audits, the suppliers affected put in place corrective measures to improve the situation.

 Improving Supplier Capabilities

 Acer offers information and training regarding the latest trends and developments in social and environmental responsibility, thus helping improve their ability to confront the challenge of sustainable development.
 We continue to invite suppliers to participate in annual supplier CSR communication meetings, CDP project briefings, and major training programs on social and environmental responsibility.
 This helps them get access to the latest information on global trends, while also presenting opportunities for suppliers to engage in multidirectional communication with Acer senior management or relevant industry experts.
-In 2015, we focused on areas including training related to the latest EICC code provisions, the management of student workers and interns, and international trends in labor rights.
+In 2017, we focused on environmental responsibility issues such as the setting of carbon reduction targets and the sustainable management of resources.

 Supplier CSR Communication Meeting